daiji-tsutsui/UMA/README.md

 # UMA

-They are Unbelievable Miraculous Animals.
+They are Unbelievable and Miraculous Animals.